ISLA-UH/redpandas/docs/README.md

 #### Verifying the installation

-You can run the following command to check if the RedPandas library has been installed correctly:
+You can run the following command in your terminal to check if the RedPandas library has been installed correctly:
 ```
 pip show redvox-redpandas
 ```